krrish21436587/narrativecheck/README.md

 ## 📌 Project Vision

 We envision a future where:
 - Stories are logically validated like code
 - Character histories are machine-verifiable
 - AI systems can reason about fiction with human-level consistency

-This project is the first step toward **formal narrative intelligence**.
+This project is a step toward **formal narrative intelligence**.

 ---